composor/composi/docs/lifecycle.md

 `componentWasCreated` is executed after the component is inserted into the DOM.

 `componentWillUpdate` is executed right before the component is updated.
+If a component is updated with the same data, then no update will occur, meaning this will not execute.

 `componentDidUpdate` is executed immediately after the component was updated.
+If a component is updated with the same data, then no update will occur, meaning this will not execute.

 `componentWillUnmount` is executed before a component is unmounted with its `unmount` method.